spans of highways in comfort. The small cars that developed

 this all was a good idea.

+I made shipping arrangements and waited for the car to arrive.
 From now on I will use a different shipper for cars.
 The

 little Met showed up on the leading lip of a flatbed that also carried